Today I want to talk about fear and criticism.

 So the next time a loved one says something to rain on your business parade, just know where it comes from.

-They’re just afraid of what’s different and they’ll encourage you to do what they’ve seen to be true in heir life.
+They’re just afraid of what’s different and they’ll encourage you to do what they’ve seen to be true in their life.
 They want you to be safe, and they’ll make comments to encourage you in whatever direction safe has proved true in their lives.

 If you’re really fearful of these comments, or already know you have very vocal family & friends, I loved Holly Becker’s suggestion in episode 3 of my podcast.

-“What I would just say is just get started.
-Don't even tell anybody what you're doing.
-I mean, I think that's the first thing women kind of screw up at is we get an idea and we just tell everybody, like that's us, right?
+I mean, I think that’s the first thing women kind of screw up at is we get an idea and we just tell everybody, like that’s us, right?

 I mean, you want to lose weight or you want to start the gym or you want to be, whatever it is that you want to do, you want to have a child, you just start talking.